Sonia Harris

-Dame Sonia Ruth Harris (born 12 September 1974) is a British High Court Judge.
+Dame Sonia Ruth Harris (born 12 September 1974) is a British High Court judge.

 Education

 Harris attended Coventry Blue Coat Church of England School.
-In 1993, she received a BA law degree in jurisprudence from Christ Church, Oxford, graduating with first-class honours.
-In 2009, she subsequently earned an LLM degree at the Peter A. Allard School of Law of the University of British Columbia.
-Harris had a visiting appointment at University of Victoria, Canada and University of New South Wales, Australia supported by a British Academy research grant.
+In 1993, she received a BA degree in jurisprudence from Christ Church, Oxford, graduating with first-class honours.

+In 2009, she earned an LLM degree at the Peter A. Allard School of Law of the University of British Columbia.
+Harris had visiting appointments at University of Victoria, Canada, and University of New South Wales, Australia, supported by a British Academy research grant.

 Career

 Academic

 Harris was called to the bar (Lincoln's Inn) in 1998.
-From 1999 to 2006 she was a senior lecturer at Durham University.
-From 2006 to 2014 she was Reader and then Professor of Family Law and Policy at Birmingham School of Law.
-Between 2012 and 2014 she was head of the University of Birmingham's Centre for Employability, Professional Legal Education and Research (CEPLER).
-While at Birmingham she was an Honorary Door Tenant at St Philips Chambers.
-In 2008 she became director of the Birmingham Law School LLM Programme.
+From 1999 to 2006, she was a senior lecturer at Durham University.
+From 2006 to 2014, she was reader and then professor of family law and policy at Birmingham School of Law.
+Between 2012 and 2014, she was head of the University of Birmingham's Centre for Employability, Professional Legal Education and Research (CEPLER).
+While at Birmingham, she was an honorary door tenant at St Philips Chambers.
+In 2008, she became director of the Birmingham Law School LLM programme.
 Between January and April 2010, she was a visiting scholar at Stockholm University.
-In 2012 she was appointed special advisor to the House of Lords' Select Committee on Adoption.
+In 2012, she was appointed special adviser to the House of Lords' Select Committee on Adoption.
 She is an honorary professor at the University of Birmingham.

 Judge

-In 2010 Harris was appointed as a Deputy District Judge.
-In 2014 she was appointed as District Judge.
-In 2018 she was appointed as Circuit Judge and was authorised to sit as a High Court Judge in the Family Division.
-In 2019 she was appointed the designated family judge for Stoke-on-Trent and Staffordshire.
-In 2024 she was appointed Senior Circuit Judge and designated family judge at Wolverhampton Combined Court Centre.
+In 2010, Harris was appointed a deputy district judge.
+In 2014, she was appointed a district judge.
+In 2018, she was appointed as circuit judge and was authorised to sit as a High Court judge in the Family Division.
+In 2019, she was appointed the designated family judge for Stoke-on-Trent and Staffordshire.
+In 2024, she was appointed senior circuit judge and designated family judge at Wolverhampton Combined Court Centre.

 Harris was on the advisory group of the Children's Rights Judgement.
 She is a member of the United Kingdom Association of Women Judges and the International Association of Women Judges.

 On 30 September 2024, Harris was appointed a judge of the Family Division of the High Court following several retirements.
 She received the customary damehood in 2025.